Gruz2520/crystall_generation/README.md

 ```bash
 pip install -r requirements.txt
 ```
-### Datasets
-All information about datasets is directly available in `data/`.
-We use open-source datasets, and their citations are available in the same path.
-You don't need to download them again—just unpack a few of them.
-You can unpack them using our [unpack script](#unpacking).

-Learn more about our dataset **genCry** and others by visiting the [Datasets](data/) page.

 ### Unpacking
-To unpack all datasets, you can use the unpacking script.
+To unpack all datasets and models, you can use the unpacking script.
-If you want to simply unpack the datasets, run the script without any parameters:
+If you want to simply unpack the datasets with model, run the script without any parameters:
 ```bash
 python notebooks/scr/unpacking.py
 ```